-When you discover an event that merits additional investigation, you can reconstruct an event safely in a form similar to its native form using Event Reconstruction or interactive Event Analysis.
-The rendering of events restricts the use of dynamic or active code that might be contained in the event to limit any adverse outcome to your system or browser.
-Cache is used to improve performance when viewing previously viewed events.
+When you discover an event that merits additional investigation, you can analyze it in a form that best suits the content of event.
+Some forms of analysis involve safely reconstructing the event in a form similar to its native form, for example, packets, text, email, and web content.
+The rendering of events restricts the use of dynamic or active code that may be contained in the event to limit adverse outcome to your system or browser.
+Using cache improves performance when viewing previously viewed events.
 Each analyst has a separate cache of reconstruction data, and you can only access reconstructed events in your own cache.

 Some network events are enriched with host data if you have an Endpoint deployment and the Endpoint Agent is configured for expanded network visibility.
 For such an event, you can view the host details.